This post was updated on May 31, 2022

 - You can send traffic from Facebook Ads, Google Ads, and general PPC ads to landing pages to convert them better

-- Landing pages can be a temporary one-page website, either to test ideas or get more time to build a full website
+- Landing pages can be a temporary one-page website, either to test ideas or get more time to build an entire website

-Landing pages are incredibly versatile and one of the most important pieces of marketing software that you’ll use for your business.
+Landing pages are incredibly versatile and one of the most essential pieces of marketing software that you’ll use for your business.

 Incorporating ActiveCampaign’s automation into your landing pages will help manage all your marketing efforts, whether that’s collecting visitors’ email addresses or sending out your lead magnet.
 You can get started right now building landing pages and automating your marketing efforts with a free trial of ActiveCampaign to see what we can offer your business.